marcchehab/logikunsererzeit.ch/content/USA/us-abortion.md

 2) I then asked ChatGPT to add to this table the names and political parties of the governor.
 You should always factcheck output by AI, but this worked surprisingly well!
 3) I then added this so Excel.

+What's the takeaway for me?
+There's plenty of States Democrats could cite t